avillada0327v2/Rice-COMP449/Model_Comparison/README.md

 Requirements:

-- Python 3
+- To load models properly, save using pytorch for smoothest compatibility
-- Save models through pytorch to load properly into this notebook
+- Adjust final code snippet that gathers the recommendations/relevant items for model to run properly